aledberg/outbreaks/README.md

 # outbreaks

-Data and R-code related to the manuscript _Mortality of the COVID-19 outbreak in Sweden in relation to previous severe disease outbreaks_[available here](https://www.medrxiv.org/content/10.1101/2020.05.22.20110320v2)
+Data and R-code related to the manuscript _Mortality of the COVID-19 outbreak in Sweden in relation to previous severe disease outbreaks_ [available here](https://www.medrxiv.org/content/10.1101/2020.05.22.20110320v2)

 ---

-## Data source
+## Data sources
 The data used in this project originates from two sources.
 From [Sveriges dödbok](https://www.rotter.se/produkter/cd-dvd-usb/svdb), and [Statistics Sweden](https://www.scb.se).
 Sveriges dödbok is a genealogical database with information about people who have died in Sweden since 1860 and is released by Sveriges Släktforskarförbund (The Federation of Swedish Genealogical Societies).
 I am grateful to them for allowing me to use the data.

 ---

-## The data included here
+## The data included

 The data included in this project consists of daily death counts for Sweden from 1860 to the 31st of August 2020.
+Also included are data on the total population of Sweden for the years 1860 to 2019 (from Statistics Sweden).

 ---